veniamin-ilmer/minesweeper_xilem/readme.md

 * Clicking a blank space recusively opens up the sides and corners.
 * Detects if you won or lost the game, lets you restart the game.
 * Right clicking adds flags
+* Colored numbers

 Missing Features:

 * Double clicking on numbers doesn't reveal surrounding cells.
-* No color or images/emojis
+* No images/emojis
 * No clock